ding-lab/BreakPointSurveyor/README.md

 # BreakPointSurveyor: Synthetic branch

-*A comprehensive workflow to generate, analyze, and visualize interchromosomal breakpoints in a synthetic dataset.*
+*A comprehensive pipeline to generate, analyze, and visualize structural variants in a synthetic dataset*

 See [TCGA_Virus](https://github.com/ding-lab/BreakPointSurveyor) workflow for comprehensive documentation.